ItzSwirlz/ItzSwirlz.github.io/blog/_posts/2025-01-06-breaking-the-beehive-part-1.md

 Just to be clear, this is not the entire extension.
 In fact, those lines that look like gibberish on the top is actually code... and it goes on in one line... for many, *many* characters.

 ## How Honey Was (Likely) Deployed
-Honey most likely used a bundler, like [Webpack](https://webpack.js.org) (for example), to deploy its product.
+Honey used a bundler, [Webpack](https://webpack.js.org) , I'm pretty sure, based on strings in the code, to deploy its product.
 That is fine, but one of the techniques Honey did (which is standard) is to sort of "minimize" the code as much as possible.
 JavaScript does not need the indentations and paragraph breaks and lines that us humans need to read code.
 It can all be read as one string.
 Furthermore, to the public, variable names don't matter, so they can be anything.
 It doesn't have to make sense.
 That is why the file is a few lines of millions of characters of code with some copyright licensing metadata in between.

 Using [js-beautify](https://github.com/beautifier/js-beautify), this isn't an issue.
 We can format the file to our liking, to be read by a human.
 Unfortunately, there are still lots of missing variable names, and because of whatever bundler was used, things are still hard to read and make sense of.
 The file is also more than 100,000 lines long.